 News from premier shared equity innovators EquiFi and global credit/asset management company Palisades Group partnering has prompted RealtyBiz’s tighter focus.
-The latter funding the EquiFi Funding Instrument (EFI
+The latter funding the EquiFi Funding Instrument (EFI™), is of special import given the skyrocketing pricing boom, and especially given all those potential buyers who are affected.

 A debt free financing solution with no interest and no monthly payments seems like a perfect solution for so many priced out of homeownership.
-To get the lowdown on EFI
+To get the lowdown on EFI™ and the potential to come, I interviewed EquiFi’s founder and CEO, David Shapiro.
+Here is that Q&A, followed by my takeaway.

 RealtyBizNews: EFI seems like a truly innovative "win-win" for homeowners and investors.
 Can you help us with a scenario that illustrates how the instrument works in practice?